-Office Hours: Virtual hours Wed/Fri 10-12 noon, and Tues by appointment
+Office Hours: Virtual office hours online every Wed/Fri 10-12 noon, and before class by appointment

 College of Education Mission Statement

 The mission of the College of Education Community is to collaboratively transform public education by preparing thoughtful educators and advancing professional practices.
 We are committed to diversity, educational equity, and social justice, exemplified through reflective teaching, life-long learning, innovative research and on-going service.
 Our practices demonstrate a commitment to student-centered education, diversity, collaboration, professionalism, and shared governance.
 (Adopted by COE Governance Community, October, 1997).